 The Medica Supportive Housing Project offers a coordinated approach to health care, housing, and services.
 Medica will offer health care services to people who often resort to emergency services for treatment, and participants will receive supportive services and affordable housing through Hearth Connection and its service partners.
 Medica is purchasing case management services for identified health plan clients and Hearth Connection is providing rental subsidies to ensure access to housing.
 This project builds upon the premiere work of Hearth Connection's Hospital to Home projects delivered by Guild Incorporated at Regions Hospital and by RESOURCE, Inc. at Hennepin County Medical Center.

 This is a three year project with the potential to be renewed.
 During this period, Medica and Hearth Connection will track client-centered outcomes in an effort to evaluate and demonstrate the impact of supportive housing on participants’ health utilization and overall improvement of well-being.
 Analysis of the initiative will also track housing stability, health outcomes and cost savings.

-Check out recent articles featuring the Medica Supportive Housing Project: Star Tribune article on Minnesota health groups investing in housing; MPR News story on the connection between health and housing.
+Check out news articles featuring the Medica Supportive Housing Project: Star Tribune article on Minnesota health groups investing in housing; MPR News story on the connection between health and housing.